American Beauty (1927 film)

-American Beauty is a lost 1927 American silent film romantic drama produced and distributed by First National Pictures.
+American Beauty is a 1927 American silent romantic drama film produced and distributed by First National Pictures.
 This film was directed by Richard Wallace and starred Billie Dove.
-It is based on a short story American Beauty by Wallace Irwin.
+It is based on a short story "American Beauty" by Wallace Irwin.
 Walter McGrail and Margaret Livingston are also in the cast.

 The story

-Billy Dove stars as the title character, Millicent Howard, whose appearance and persona bring her a life of luxury.
+Billie Dove stars as the title character, Millicent Howard, whose appearance and persona bring her a life of luxury.
 A millionaire named Claverhouse asks her to marry, but she values love more than wealth, and she sacrifices everything for another man, who is less wealthy, Jerry Booth.
 A number of scenes require Millicent to disrobe except for her underthings.
-The actress, Billy Dove, is known for her love affair with Howard Hughes.
+The actress, Billie Dove, is known for her love affair with Howard Hughes.